cnguy/kayn/README.md

         * Promise-based requests retry up to three times.
         * Callback-based requests are infinite at the moment.
 * Tells you what parameters you can pass in when you make a parameter-related error.
-* Built-in, flexible caching (in memory and redis).
+* Built-in, flexible caching (in-memory and redis).
+    * Customized expiration timers.
+You can set a timer for each endpoint type.
+Refer to [Caching](#caching) for more info.

 Hopefully there aren't *too* many bugs!
 I'm currently focusing on refactoring the code now.